ZijiaLewisLu/CVPR2024-FACT/DATASET_SETUP_GUIDE.md

 # FACT Dataset Setup Guide

-This guide explains how to prepare new datasets and generate configuration files for training FACT (Fine-grained Action Counting and Temporal localization) models.
+This guide explains how to prepare new datasets and generate configuration files for training FACT models.

-## Overview

-The `gen_config.py` script automatically analyzes your dataset and generates optimized YAML configuration files for FACT training.
-It computes dataset statistics and sets appropriate model parameters based on your data characteristics.

 ## Dataset Requirements

-Your dataset must be organized with the following structure:
+Your dataset should be organized with the following structure:

 ```
 your_dataset/